Biographia Literaria: Content

-The work was originally intended as a preface to a collected volume of his poems, explaining and justifying his own style and practice in poetry.
-The work grew to a literary autobiography, covering his education and studies, and his early literary adventures, an extended criticism of William Wordsworth's theory of poetry as given in the 'Preface' to the Lyrical Ballads (a work on which Coleridge collaborated), and a statement of his philosophical views.
+The work was originally intended as a preface to a collected volume of Coleridge's poems, explaining and justifying his own style and practice in poetry.
+The work grew to a literary autobiography, covering his education and studies, and his early literary adventures, an extended criticism of William Wordsworth's theory of poetry as given in the Preface to the Lyrical Ballads (a work on which Coleridge collaborated), and a statement of his philosophical views.

 Imagination

-The first volume is mainly concerned with the evolution of his philosophic views.
+The first volume is mainly concerned with the evolution of Coleridge's philosophical views.
 At first an adherent of the associationist psychology of the philosopher David Hartley, he came to discard this mechanical system for the belief that the mind is not a passive but an active agent in the apprehension of reality.
 The author believed in the "self-sufficing power of absolute Genius" and distinguished between genius and talent as between "an egg and an egg-shell".
 The first volume culminates in his gnomic definition of the imagination or "esemplastic power", the faculty by which the soul perceives the spiritual unity of the universe, as distinguished from the fancy or merely associative function.
 Coleridge writes:

 The famous definition of the imagination emerges from a discussion of Immanuel Kant, Johann Gottlieb Fichte, and Friedrich Wilhelm Joseph von Schelling, amongst others.
 (Being fluent in German, Coleridge was one of the first major English literary figures to discuss Schelling's ideas, in particular.)
 The primary imagination is that which we use in our everyday perception of things in the world.